torbenf86/T1-P4-Advanced-Lane-Finding/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The algorithm is pretty reliable, but finds its limits, if the captured images are too much shaded.
+The algorithm is pretty reliable, but found its limits, if the captured images are too much shaded when using only th HLS color space.
+As a consequence I switched to the LAB and LUV color spaces, which treat light changes significantly better.
 Also, the starting points are identified by using a histogram.
 This could lead to a false starting point, if other parts than the lane lines are dominant in the image.
 A plausibility check is in this case necessary (for example if the distance of the lanes is plausible).
-This check is implemented in line 166 through 177 in `functions.py`, but it does not yet decide, which peak of the histogram is the right one.
+This check is implemented in line 170 through 181 in `functions.py`, but it does not yet decide, which peak of the histogram is the right one.